kelsangt/Lets-Be-Friends/README.md

 # Controls

 Users are able to play the game using mouse clicks.
+Users can also click on dialogue boxes to progress through the game.

 <img width=500 alt="user_clicks" src="images/user_clicks.png">